Aquasar

-Aquasar is a supercomputer (a high-performance computer) prototype created by IBM Labs in collaboration with ETH Zurich in Zürich, Switzerland and ETH Lausanne in Lausanne, Switzerland.
+Aquasar is a supercomputer (a high‑performance computing system) prototype created by IBM Labs in collaboration with ETH Zurich in Zürich, Switzerland and ETH Lausanne in Lausanne, Switzerland.
 While most supercomputers use air as their coolant of choice, the Aquasar uses hot water to achieve its great computing efficiency.
 Along with using hot water as the main coolant, an air-cooled section is also included to be used to compare the cooling efficiency of both coolants.
 The comparison could later be used to help improve the hot water coolant's performance.
 The research program was first termed to be: "Direct use of waste heat from liquid-cooled supercomputers: the path to energy saving, emission-high performance computers and data centers."
 The waste heat produced by the cooling system is able to be recycled back in the building's heating system, potentially saving money.
 Beginning in 2009, the three-year collaborative project was introduced and developed in the interest of saving energy and being environmentally-safe while delivering top-tier performance.